Function arguments

 Making a bowl of raspberry natural yogurt.

 As of PHP 8.0.0, declaring mandatory arguments after optional arguments is deprecated.
 This can generally be resolved by dropping the default value, since it will never be used.
 One exception to this rule are arguments of the form Type $param = null, where the null default makes the type implicitly nullable.
-This usage remains allowed, though it is recommended to use an explicit nullable type instead.
+This usage is deprecated as of PHP 8.4.0, and an explicit nullable type should be used instead.

 Example #10 Declaring optional arguments after mandatory arguments